Alternatively referred to as Control+P and C-p, Ctrl+P is a keyboard shortcut most often used to print a document or page.

-In Microsoft PowerPoint, the Ctrl+P shortcut key has the following functions, depending on the view.
+In Microsoft PowerPoint, the Ctrl+P keyboard shortcut has the following functions, depending on the view.

-- In the Normal view, open the Print page to view the print preview and print the slide deck.
-Like Ctrl+Shift+F12.
+- In the Normal view, it opens the Print page to view the print preview and print the slide deck.

-- In the Slide Show view, change the normal cursor to the pen tool.
-Click and hold the mouse button to use the pen tool and draw on the screen.
+- In the Slide Show view, it changes the normal cursor to the pen tool.

 Ctrl+P in Word and other word processors